Biography

-Judy Singer is an Australian sociologist credited with coining the term “Neurodiversity” in 1997-8 while completing an Honours Thesis at the University of Technology, Sydney.
-Her thesis, subtitled “a personal exploration of a new social movement based on “neurological diversity”, was the first non- psychomedical academic work to map out what was proving to be the last great civil rights movement to emerge from the 20th century.
-The movement was based on the pioneering work of the Autistic Self-Advocacy Movement, which was being joined by other neurological minorities who clearly needed a catchy, authoritative banner term
+Judy Singer is an Australian sociologist credited with coining the term “Neurodiversity” while completing an Honours Thesis at the University of Technology, Sydney (UTS) over the period of 1997 to 1998.
+Her thesis, subtitled “a personal exploration of a new social movement based on “neurological diversity”, was the first non-psychomedical academic work to map out what was proving to be the last great civil rights movement to emerge from the 20th century.
+This new movement was based on the pioneering work of the Autistic Self-Advocacy Movement .
+But the autistics were being joined by other neurological minorities, people labelled with ADHD, Tourettes, and the "Dys"abilities... praxia, lexia, calculia.
+Clearly this movement needed a banner term.
+Singer, in an Aha! moment came up with "Neurodiversity".

-The idea grew out of her lived experience in middle of 3 generations of women whom she then described as “somewhere on the autistic spectrum”.
+Her ideas grew out of her lived experience in the middle of 3 generations of women whom she then described as “somewhere on the autistic spectrum”.

 Like many people “on the spectrum” and especially as a woman seeking work in the early 1970s, Judy experienced difficulty finding employment.
 Fortunately, like many autistics, she was able to find a career in the burgeoning new field of IT which opened up a new world of opportunities for women.